man-chi/example-antora-basic/README.md

-This is template for creating a documentation on [readthedoc](https://readthedocs.io/)https://readthedocs.io/ using AsciiDoc markup and kroki digramming
+This is a template for creating a documentation on [readthedoc](https://readthedocs.io/)https://readthedocs.io/ using AsciiDoc markup and Kroki diagramming